-The undersigned has reviewed, verified and certifies that (all boxes must be checked unless otherwise directed): (1) \square The Awardee business concern meets the ownership and control requirements set forth in 13 C.F.R. § 121.702.
-(2) If a corporation, all corporate documents (namely: articles of incorporation and any amendments, articles of conversion, by-laws and amendments, shareholder meeting minutes showing director elections, shareholder meeting minutes showing officer elections, organizational meeting minutes, all issued stock certificates, stock ledger, buy-sell agreements, stock transfer agreements, voting agreements, and documents relating to stock options, including the right to convert non-voting stock or debentures into voting stock) must evidence that the corporation meets the ownership and control requirements set forth in 13.
-C. E. R. & 121.702.
-(Check one hov). \Box Ves \Box N/ Δ Explain why N/ Δ :
+The undersigned has reviewed, verified and certifies that (all boxes must be checked unless otherwise directed):

+(1) \Box The Awardee business concern meets the ownership and control requirements set forth in 13 C.F.R. § 121.702.

+(2) If a corporation, all corporate documents (namely: articles of incorporation and any amendments, articles of conversion, by-laws and amendments, shareholder meeting minutes showing director elections, shareholder meeting minutes showing officer elections, organizational meeting minutes, all issued stock certificates, stock ledger, buy-sell agreements, stock transfer agreements, voting agreements, and documents relating to stock options, including the right to convert non-voting stock or debentures into voting stock) must evidence that the corporation meets the ownership and control requirements set forth in 13 C.F.R.§ 121.702.
+(Check one box). \Box Yes \Box N/A Explain why N/A: